Jump back to chapter selection.

 1cl22t2u(u)=0

-for longitudinal waves with the sound velocity cl=λe/ρm .
+for longitudinal waves with the sound velocity cl=λe/ρm.
 The general solution can be represented as a superposition of plane waves,

 u(r,t)=1Vkek(qk(t)eikr+qk(t)eikr)

-with polarisation vector ek=k/|k| and the amplitudes qk(t) satisfy the equation,
+with polarisation vector ek=k/|k| (for longitudinal waves) and the amplitudes qk(t) satisfy the equation,

 d2dt2qk+ωk2qk=0

 with the frequency ωk=cl|k|=clk.
-We may rewrite the energy, E=Ekin +Eel , in terms of qk,
+We may rewrite the total energy, E=Ekin +Eel , in terms of qk,

 E=12k(Pk2+ωk2Qk2).